wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 The following environment variables are used by the wis2downloader:

-    - DOWNLOAD_BROKER_HOST: The hostname of the MQTT-broker to connect to.
+    - DOWNLOAD_BROKER_HOST: The hostname of the MQTT broker to connect to.
 Defaults to globalbroker.meteo.fr
-    - DOWNLOAD_BROKER_PORT: The port of the MQTT-broker to connect to.
+    - DOWNLOAD_BROKER_PORT: The port of the MQTT broker to connect to.
 Defaults to 443 (HTTPS for websockets)
-    - DOWNLOAD_BROKER_USERNAME: The username to use to connect to the MQTT-broker.
+    - DOWNLOAD_BROKER_USERNAME: The username to use to connect to the MQTT broker.
 Defaults to everyone
-    - DOWNLOAD_BROKER_PASSWORD: The password to use to connect to the MQTT-broker.
+    - DOWNLOAD_BROKER_PASSWORD: The password to use to connect to the MQTT broker.
 Defaults to everyone
-    - DOWNLOAD_BROKER_TRANSPORT: websockets or tcp, the transport-mechanism to use to connect to the MQTT-broker.
+    - DOWNLOAD_BROKER_TRANSPORT: websockets or tcp, the transport-mechanism to use to connect to the MQTT broker.
 Defaults to websockets,
     - DOWNLOAD_RETENTION_PERIOD_HOURS: The retention period in hours for the downloaded data.
 Defaults to 24
     - DOWNLOAD_WORKERS: The number of download workers to use.
 Defaults to 8.
 Determines the number of parallel downloads.
     - DOWNLOAD_MIN_FREE_SPACE_GB: The minimum free space in GB to keep on the volume hosting the downloads.
 Defaults to 1.